Fahim9083/COIT20246-Journal-Fahim-Hasan/week04.md

 This task is optional.

-The ARP table can be viewed using PowerShell to identify devices that are reachable by the computer on the local network.
+The ARP table can be viewed using PowerShell to identify devices that have been discovered on the local network.

-After communicating with other devices, such as by using ping or accessing websites, the ARP table can be checked to see whether new devices have been discovered.
+After communicating with other devices, for example by using the ping command or accessing websites, the ARP table can be checked to identify the IP and MAC addresses stored by the computer.

 ### ARP Table Screenshot